RIT to host statewide Game Dev Challenge kickoff

 “RIT’S MAGIC Spell Studios is a great example of the business-academic partnerships we have focused on building across the state,” said Empire State Development President, CEO and Commissioner Howard Zemsky.
 “By fostering entrepreneurship and connecting experts from academia with high-tech facilities developing next-generation gaming, film, animation and new media, RIT is emerging as a leader in the digital media industry while strengthening the Finger Lakes regional economy.”

 This event will be streamed and captioned in real-time.
-It is available via browser at http://www.ustream.tv/channel/rit-events.
+It is available via browser at the RIT Livestream 1 Website.
 A Ustream app is available for both Android and iOS mobile devices; after downloading, search “RIT Events” to find the stream.
-For more information on the New York State Game Dev Challenge, go to magic.rit.edu/nysgamechallenge .